Partnering with Boys' SchoolsAdd to Favourites

 In 2011, Knox welcomed its first 30 female recruits from Years 8–10 into the Knox Grammar Cadet Unit.
 Today, there are more than 130 Ravenswood Cadets in the over 800 strong unit, with a number of students filling senior leadership ranks.
 This success is testimony to the potential for our students to embrace the same challenges as their male counterparts, enhancing their potential to develop confidence and self-reliance.

-Each year, the Year 10 Ravenswood and Knox students join together to take part in Australian Business Week (ABW), a four-day program in which teams of up to ten boys and girls assume management roles and run a virtual company, making important business decisions as they compete against other participating teams.
+Each year, the Year 10 Ravenswood and Knox students join together to take part in Be the Change Agent: A Design Thinking Challenge, in which teams of up to ten boys and girls assume management roles and run a virtual company, making important business decisions as they compete against other participating teams.

 Since 2012, together with Knox, Ravenswood has offered Year 11 students immersions to Cambodia in the June/July vacation.
 Students travel together to the region, where they immerse themselves in the life of a typical Khmer for 12 days.
 The Immersion, which is part of Ravenswood’s Global Experience Program, gives students an opportunity to engage in a social justice activity in a developing country.